slinlee/bubbletea-heatmap/README.md

 This is a work in progress.
 I'm building it to learn how to use Charm Bubbletea and I welcome any feedback/help/tips/PR/bug reports!

-The input for this component is an array of `CalDataPoints` which is a `{ Date time.Time Value float64}`
+The input for this component is an array of `CalDataPoints` which is a `{ Date time.Time Value float64}`.

+You can have multiple entries for a day and they'll be summed together.
+The division between dates is always calculated using the users's Local (what `time.Now()` returns.

 ### Current behavior/limitations